3liz/qgis-server-tiles-plugin/README.md

   * to get information on a tile map based on WMTS Server project configuration
 * `/tms/tilemaps/(?<tileMapId>[^/]+)/(?P<tilematrixid>\d+)/(?P<tilecolid>\d+)/(?P<tilerowid>\d+)\.(?P<extension>[^/?]+)/?`
   * to get tile map content based on extension
+  * the available extension is png, jpg, jpeg and pbf
+  * the image formats, png and jpg, is configured in the project
+  * the vector tile format is based on QGIS version > 3.14 and only available for vector layers